 When you’re ready to hit the slopes, get ready to start enjoying the most diverse ski terrain in the state.
 First opened in 1962, Crystal Mountain has grown to become Washington’s largest ski area.
 With over 2,600 skiable acres, 57 named runs, and 3,100 vertical feet, there’s plenty of terrain for all levels of skiers.
 From the Summit house head south for the intermediate and easy runs, and north for the expert terrain.
 The Northway double chair exclusively services black diamond runs, including some of the most challenging and exhilarating terrain in the Northwest.
 It also provides easy access to some pretty amazing backcountry skiing.

 The high-speed 6-person Forest Queen Express chair services wonderful beginner and intermediate runs, as well as access to the High Campbell double chair.
-From this lift to Crystal's highest point, 7,002-foot Silver Queen, expert skiers can carve up the Campbell Basin.
-Skiers and boarders heading down the Mr. Magoo Run will soon find Sasquatch Park; Crystal's new jib park.
+From this lift to Crystal’s highest point, 7,002-foot Silver Queen, expert skiers can carve up the Campbell Basin.
+Skiers and boarders heading down the Mr. Magoo Run will soon find Sasquatch Park; Crystal’s jib park.
 With more than 30 features including rails and pole jams, skiers and boarders here will have plenty of opportunities to ride, slide and glide!

-Crystal plans on expanding the Summit House during the summer of 2011 to include additional seating, a bar, and possibly a conference room.
 Sitting on a knoll at nearly 7,000 feet, the Summit House Restaurant offers breathtaking views of Mount Rainier hovering above the White River valley, as well horizon scanning vistas that include four other lofty volcanoes.
-You'll have a hard time getting a better view from any other restaurant in the state.
+You’ll have a hard time getting a better view from any other restaurant in the state.